lehrblogger/lehrblogger.com-octopress/source/_posts/2010-07-02-where-do-you-go-at-the-ny-quantified-self-meetup-group.md

   - presentations
   - projects
   - ITP
-excerpt: "\"Self knowledge through numbers.\""
+blurb: "\"Self knowledge through numbers.\""
-show_excerpt: true
+show_blurb: true
 ---
 Several weeks ago I presented my project [Where Do You Go][1] at the [NY Quantified Self Meetup Group][2]'s seventh [Show & Tell][3] at ITP.
 Evan Creem recorded and edited together videos of the presentations, and mine is below: